 The best grip-strengthening tool worth your money is a durable product that can give you broad benefits with a range of resistance options and is portable and compact.

 GD GRIP Pro-70 Hand Grip Strengthener

-- The range of movement decreases as the resistance increases.
+- People who want a broad range of movement — it decreases as the resistance increases.

 IronMind Captains of Crush Hand Gripper